bradgwest/paap/write/paper.md

 ## DCEC-Paint

-In this work, we evaluate the clustering performance of a Deep Convolutional Embedding Clustering (DCEC-Paint) algorithm on a set of digitized fine art.
-This network is identical to the one specified by Castellano and Vessio, 2020, who made minor adaptations to the DCEC algorithm specified by Guo et al., 2017.
-The network is a convolutional autoencoder which has a clustering algorithm attached to the latent feature space.
-The network is tasked with jointly optimizing for image reconstruction and clustering loss, ensuring that clustering is performed on a reduced dimensionality, but spatially related representation of the input image (the latent feature space).
-The structure of the network is given in figure{} (reproduce from Castellano and Vessio figure 1).
+In this work, we evaluate the clustering performance of the Deep Convolutional Embedded Clustering (DCEC-Paint) algorithm on a set of digitized fine art.
+This network is identical to the one specified by [@Castellano_and_Vessio_2020], who made minor adaptations to the DCEC algorithm specified by [@Guo_et_al_2017].
+A convolutional autoencoder with a deep learning clustering algorithm feed from the latent feature space, the network is tasked with jointly optimizing for image reconstruction and clustering loss, ensuring that clustering is performed on a reduced dimensionality, but spatially related representation of the input image.
+The structure of the network is shown in figure \_.

+**TODO** - Figure showing DCEC-Paint, similar to figure 1 in Castellano and Vessio

-The overall motivation of DCEC-Paint is to preserve the embedded space structure while performing clustering so as to not lose meaningful spatial structure.
-Guo et al., noted that previous deep clustering algorithms do not attempt to maintain feature space integrity; the clustering algorithm is allowed to fully alter the feature space, effectively throwing away previously learned meaningful features.
-We posit that this is especially important for clustering digitized artworks which are vastly more spatially complex than some example datasets, and should, in theory, store a large amount of artistically meaningful data in the feature space.
+The overall motivation of DCEC-Paint is to preserve the embedded space structure while performing clustering so as to not lose meaningful spatial structure. [@Guo_et_al_2017] noted that previous deep clustering algorithms do not attempt to maintain feature space integrity; the clustering algorithm is allowed to fully alter the feature space, effectively throwing away previously learned meaningful features.
+We posit that retaining learned features is especially important for clustering digitized artworks which are, on the whole, spatially complex, and should in theory store a large amount of artistically meaningful data in the feature space.

-TODO This needs to include an equation with the overall clustering loss
+As mentioned above, the network is tasked with minimizing the overall loss, a combination of the image reconstruction and clustering loss:

+$$
+L = \gamma L_r + (1 - \gamma) L_c
+$$

+where $\gamma$ is a tunable parameter. [@Guo_et_al_2017] set $\gamma = 0.1$, while [@Castellano_and_Vessio_2020] used $\gamma = 0.9$, putting more importance on optimizing for clustering loss rather than reconstruction loss.
+The goal of clustering artwork is to optimize cluster assignment, so we follow [@Castellano_and_Vessio_2020] and set $\gamma = 0.9$

-Below we describe the two components of the algorithm in detail.
+Below we describe the derivation of the reconstruction and clustering loss in detail, with their component parts.

 ### Autoencoder

-As shown in figure {}, the encoder expects 128 x 128 RGB image with pixel values scaled between 0 and 1.
+As shown in figure \_, the encoder expects $128 \times 128$ RGB image with pixel values scaled between 0 and 1.
 The encoder consists of three convolutional layers which have 32, 64, and 128 filters, respectively.
-In all cases the stride length is 2 and the kernel size (local receptive field) is 5x5 for the first two convolutional layer, and 3x3 for the final layer.
-All layers use the ELU activation function which was chosen by Castellano and Vessio over the proposed ReLU for quicker
+In all cases the stride length is 2 pixels and the kernel size (local receptive field) is $5 \times 5$ for the first two convolutional layers, and $3 \times 3$ for the final layer.
+All layers use the ELU activation function.
-learning:

-Show equation of ELU if that is important.

-The output of the final convolutional layer is flattened in to a vector of dimensions 32768, which is fully connected to the embedded space.
-The embedded space dimensions are highly strategic as an embedded space that is too large will not sufficiently constrain the feature reduction so no learning occurs, while a too restrictive size will result in slow learning.
+The output of the final convolutional layer is flattened in to a vector of size
+$327684, which is fully connected to the embedded space.
+Choosing the embedded space dimensions is highly strategic as an embedded space that is too large will not sufficiently constrain the feature reduction, resulting in minimal learning, while too restrictive a size will result in slow learning.
 We initially set this size to 32 to replicate the value used by Castellano and Vessio, and experiment with different values.
 From the embedded space, the decoder upsamples images with an architecture that